 We can be sure that the orientation of these 90 temples and pyramids was done on purpose, and therefore we can say with 100% certainty that the geographic pole is where the orientation of these pyramids and temples is based upon.
 It is crucial to grasp this part.
 We can extend the same methodology to the 90% other ancient structures which are not cardinally oriented and examine how they relate to each other.
 With our method, we are able to discern former geographic poles from the orientation patterns of these ancient structures.

 Our powerful mathematical method delivers 100% proof of former geographic poles.
 Our history is not what it seems to be.
 The earth has four Lost Civilizations over the course of only 350,000 years.
+There were probably many more, but we cannot prove them with 100% certainty.
+The place where we found much older structures are around Peru, and around the Mediterranean.

 Structures of Power Are Often Cardinally Oriented